 In endometriosis, functioning endometrial cells are implanted in the pelvis outside the uterine cavity.
 Symptoms depend on location of the implants.
 The classic triad of symptoms is dysmenorrhea, dyspareunia, and infertility, but symptoms may also include dysuria and pain during defecation.
 Severity of symptoms is not related to disease stage.
 Diagnosis is by direct visualization and sometimes biopsy, usually via laparoscopy.
 Treatments include anti-inflammatory drugs, drugs to suppress ovarian function and endometrial tissue growth, surgical ablation and excision of endometriotic implants, and, if disease is severe and no childbearing is planned, hysterectomy alone or hysterectomy plus bilateral salpingo-oophorectomy.

-Gynecologic cancers often involve the uterus, ovaries, cervix, vulva, vagina, fallopian tubes, or the peritoneum.
-Gestational trophoblastic disease is a group of proliferative disorders originating from trophoblastic tissue.
+Gynecologic cancers involve the uterus, ovaries, cervix, vulva, vagina, fallopian tubes, or peritoneum.
+Gestational trophoblastic disease is a group of proliferative disorders originating from trophoblastic tissue in the uterus.

-Menopause is physiologic or iatrogenic cessation of menses (amenorrhea) due to decreased ovarian function.
-Manifestations may include hot flushes, night sweats, sleep disruption, and genitourinary syndrome of menopause (symptoms and signs due to estrogen deficiency, such as vulvovaginal atrophy).
-Diagnosis is clinical: absence of menses for 1 year.
-Manifestations may be treated (eg, with lifestyle modification, complementary and alternative medicine, and/or hormone therapy).
+Menopause is the permanent cessation of menses (amenorrhea) due to loss of ovarian follicular function.
+Clinical manifestations may include hot flushes, night sweats, sleep disruption, and genitourinary syndrome of menopause (symptoms and signs due to estrogen deficiency, such as vulvovaginal atrophy).
+Diagnosis is clinical, based retroactively on the absence of menses for 12 months.
+Manifestations may be treated (eg, with lifestyle modification, complementary and alternative medicine, nonhormonal therapy, and/or hormone therapy).

-Pelvic organ prolapse results from laxities (similar to hernias) in the ligaments, fascia, and muscles supporting the pelvic organs (pelvic floor—see figure ).
+Pelvic organ prolapse results from laxities (similar to hernias) in the ligaments, fascia, and muscles supporting the pelvic organs (pelvic floor—see figure Pelvic organ prolapse).
 The prevalence of pelvic organ prolapse is difficult to ascertain, and treatment is based on symptoms.

 Prenatal genetic counseling is provided for all prospective parents, ideally before conception, to assess risk factors for congenital disorders.
-Certain precautions to help prevent birth defects (eg, avoiding teratogens, taking supplemental folic acid.) are recommended for all women who are planning to become pregnant.
-Parents with risk factors are advised about possible outcomes and options for genetic evaluation.
-If testing identifies a disorder, reproductive options are discussed.
+Precautions to help prevent birth defects (eg, avoiding teratogens, taking supplemental folic acid.) are recommended for all women who are planning to become pregnant.

 For conception (fertilization), a live sperm must unite with an ovum in a fallopian tube with normally functioning epithelium.
 Conception occurs just after ovulation, about 14 days after a menstrual period.
 At ovulation, cervical mucus becomes less viscid, facilitating rapid movement of sperm to the ovum, usually near the fimbriated end of the tube.
 Sperm may remain alive in the vagina for about 3 days after intercourse.